frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 As we've seen, when dealing with a small amount of input data, the brute-force approach surprisingly outshines even more complex algorithms.
 This might seem counterintuitive, but it's all about the hidden costs of memory management.

-When we use sophisticated data structures like std::string and std::unordered_map, we pay a price in terms of computational overhead.
+When we use sophisticated data structures like `std::string` and `std::unordered_map`, we pay a price in terms of computational overhead.
 Allocating and deallocating memory on the heap for these structures takes time and resources.
 This overhead becomes especially noticeable when dealing with small datasets, where the time spent managing memory can easily overshadow the actual computation involved.
 On the other hand, the brute-force method often relies on simple data types and avoids dynamic memory allocation, resulting in a faster and more efficient solution for smaller inputs.

 ##### The Dynamic Memory Bottleneck